interbit/docs-interbit/examples/simple-platform/run-example.md

 npm start
 ```

-We've now started the browser nodes for the accounts and template apps.
-Your
+We've now started the webpack development servers which serve our React apps.
-browser should open a tab at `http://localhost:3025` with the accounts app and
+Your browser should open a tab at `http://localhost:3025` with the accounts
-at `http://localhost:3000` with the template app.
+app and at `http://localhost:3000` with the template app.
+When these tabs
+open, the React apps will boot Interbit nodes to connect to the
+`platform-deploy` and `web-auth-endpoint` peer nodes running in the other
+terminal windows.

-In the next [section](user-walk-through.md),  we go over the user flow for
+In the [next section](user-walk-through.md),  we go over the user flow for
 creating an account by authenticating with GitHub, and how to authorize
 another app to connect to your account chain.